Ecommerce in Spain

 The ecommerce market in Spain

 Spain had to deal with a big financial crisis, but that was barely visible in the ecommerce sector.
 In fact, the ecommerce industry was one of the few sectors that experienced a double digit-growth in 2011 and 2012.
 The total ecommerce turnover accounted 11 billion euros in 2011, which was 22% more than the year before.
-Nonetheless, ecommerce sales only account for 1.2% of Spains gross domestic product.
+Nonetheless, ecommerce sales only accounted for 1.2% of Spains gross domestic product that year.
+Ecommerce in Spain was worth 16.26 billion euros in 2014, data from the National Observatory for Telecommunication shows.

 Big online stores in Spain